blairrrrwho/employee-tracker-mysql/README.md

 ## License
 This project is licensed under the MIT license.
-For more information about this license and what it entails visit: https://opensource.org/licenses/MIT
-This project is licensed under the MIT license.
 For more information about this license and what it entails, visit the MIT website <a href="https://opensource.org/licenses/MIT">here<a/>